 1. Departments requiring purchases for goods exceeding $2,500 shall:

 a.
 Develop an estimate of cost.
 If $2,500 or less, contact the vendor to determine ability to pay with the Departmental procurement card.
 If vendor accepts card as form of payment, follow applicable guidelines for procurement card purchasing on Purchasing Department Web page.

 c.
-If in excess of $10,000, and multiple sources are identifiable, bids will be solicited:
+If purchase is in excess of $10,000, and multiple sources are identifiable, bids will be solicited:

 Written bids will be required on all purchases estimated to exceed $10,000 in value, with the exception of construction projects which require written bids over $20,000.
 Sealed bids will be requested on purchases exceeding $20,000.

-Purchases that are covered by an existing contract, such as State of Michigan, Educational & Institutional Co-op, Hospital Purchasing Service, Michigan Association of College & University Purchasing Agents or Northern Michigan University, do not have to be bid.
+Purchases that are covered by an existing contract, such as the State of Michigan, the Educational & Institutional Co-op, the Hospital Purchasing Service, the Michigan Association of College & University Purchasing Agents or Northern Michigan University, do not have to be bid.

 Upon receipt of bids, the information will be reviewed with the department and order placed.